panchtatvam/ro.vu_hugo/content/projects/personal-knowledge-base.md

 ## Reader / Visitor to the site
 - As a reader, the site should look great on my phone
+- As a reader, I should be able to SEARCH for note (title, content)

 # Types of content in the site